VijayStroup/cop4331-contact-manager/README.md

 # Coding Styling
 ## Python
-1. Spaces with of 4
+1. Spaces with a width of 4
 2. 2 blank lines between class and function declarations
 3. 1 blank line between class methods

 ## HTML/CSS/JS
-1. Spaces with a with of 2
+1. Spaces with a width of 2
 2. 1 blank line between js functions

 # How to get started